Here’s Where You Can See Your Favorite

-So, if you're still mourning one of your favorite late characters, fear not.
+So, if you're still mourning one of your favourite late characters, fear not.
 You can nurse your wounds for Oberyn Martell by watching Pedro Pascal's Netflix series Narcos.

 Here are the movies and shows all Game of Thrones fans should look out for.